Black Friday Deals Now Live - 15% Off EVERYTHING*

 The other cause of this is that the felt is rippled – in this case you may wish to consider re-felting the roof.

-Can I get a tiled shed roof?
+Can you tile a shed roof?

 Yes, there are various types of tiled roofing covers, for example shingles.
-Some shingle companies require you to lay some felt under the shingles depending on the angle of the roof – and therefore please do check that before installing shingles.
+Some shingle companies require you to lay some felt under the shingles depending on the angle of the roof – therefore please do check that before installing shingles.

-What is the best shed roofing material?
+What is the best roofing material for a garden shed?

-We would recommend the best shed roofing felt which is fit for purpose and will last the longest, would be a polyester backed roofing felt.
+We would recommend the best shed roofing material, which is fit for purpose and will last the longest, would be a polyester backed roofing felt.
 This is difficult to tear and has a longer lifespan.

 Another great shed roofing material is EPDM which is a rubber membrane.
 This sometimes comes with a lifetime guarantee and will last longer than even the shed!